johannschwabe/ASEv3/backend/README.md

 ### Query

+The requests you can send to the Backend.

 | Query                         | Returns       | Arguments             | Description                                                                           |
 |-------------------------------|---------------|-----------------------|---------------------------------------------------------------------------------------|
 | allAirbnbCoordinates          | [Coordinates] | -                     | Fetch all coordinates of the airbnb properties as Coordinates objects.                |